Popover Recipe with 5 Ingredients

 - 4 tablespoons unsalted butter, melted

-- Whisk together flour and salt.
+- In a medium bowl, whisk together flour and salt.
 Set aside.

 - In a large bowl, whisk together milk, eggs and 1 Tablespoon melted butter.
 Add flour mixture and stir just until combined, about 30 seconds.
 Let mixture sit 10 to 15 minutes while you prepare the pan and preheat the oven.